xpack/web-jekyll/_posts/releases/xpm/2021-01-30-xpm-v0-8-1-released.md

 ---
-title:  xPack xpm v0.8.1 release
+title:  xPack xpm v0.8.1 released

 summary: "Version **0.8.1** is a new release of **xpm**; it allows to install xPacks from Git repositories and adds new commands (list, uninstall); it also changes the default repository location on Linux."